wesleywh/EscapeRoom/README.md

 ------------------------------------------------------------

 ## (4SequencePuzzle.ino) RC522 x4 w/ Arduino Nano
 This is a puzzel that will require the user to place 4 RFID tags/chips into the right RFID slot.
-If they do that correctly a number will display on the LCD screen.
+If they do that correctly it will spin a servo motor which will unlock the box.

 For this code to work you need the following 2 libraries:
 * Liquid Crystal